Reedy-C/dgeann/README.md

 * turn a network with randomized weights into a genome
 * turn a defined genome into a complete network
 * evolve both layer structures and weight values
-* perform recombination, crossing over an individual parent's pairs of chromosomes at one random point
+* perform recombination, crossing over an individual parent's pairs of chromosomes at a random point

-Test coverage is currently 94%.
+Test coverage is currently 93%.